 - (1) General.
 The provisions of these Amended By-Laws, other than this Article, may be amended or repealed by an instrument in writing, signed and acknowledged by the President and Secretary of the Association, certifying that such amendment has been approved by either of the following methods: - (a) By the affirmative vote of all members of the fully constituted Board of Directors, provided the Board notifies the Unit Owners of the proposed amendment and includes a written ballot with the notice.
-The amendment will be deemed rejected, and of no force or effect, if ten (10%) percent or more of the Eligible Votes reject the proposed amendment and the Association receives, at the address stipulated in the notice, the ballots rejecting the proposed amendment within thirty (30) days following the mailing of the notice.
-Otherwise, the amendment will be effective on the 31st day following the mailing of the notice to the Unit Owners and its subsequent recording in the office of the Middlesex County Clerk. - (b) By the affirmative vote of fifty-one (51%) percent of the Eligible Votes present in person or by proxy at a duly held annual or special meeting of the Members upon which proper notification of the intent to amend has been given to the Owners and at which a quorum is present.
-For the purpose of amending the Governing

-Documents a quorum shall mean fifty (50%) percent of all Eligible Votes in person or by proxy.
+The amendment will be deemed rejected, and of no force or effect, if five (5%) percent or more of the Eligible Votes reject the proposed amendment and the Association receives, at the address stipulated in the notice, the ballots rejecting the proposed amendment within thirty (30) days following the mailing of the notice.
+Otherwise, the amendment will be effective on the 31st day following the mailing of the notice to the Unit Owners and its subsequent recording in the office of the Middlesex County Clerk. - (b) By the vote of two-thirds (2/3) of the Eligible Votes present in person or by proxy at a duly held annual or special meeting of the Members upon which proper notification of the intent to amend has been given to the Owners and at which a quorum is present.
+For the purpose of amending the Governing Documents a quorum shall mean fifty (50%) percent of all Eligible Votes.
 Notice of the meeting shall include the exact language of the amendment or proposed repeal.
 Amended text may be proposed by the Board or by written petition of twenty (20%) percent of Units in good standing.
-A duly approved amendment shall be effective upon its recordation in the Middlesex County Clerk's Office.

-- (c) By the Board upon approval by a vote of all members of the fully constituted Board, solely when necessary to render these Amended By-Laws in compliance with any applicable law as set forth in a written opinion issued by the Association's attorney, but only to the extent necessary to render the Amended By-Laws compliant. - (d) An amendment will be effective upon its recordation in the Middlesex County Clerk's Office.
-Notice of any amendment adopted under this provision shall be distributed to the Unit Owners within thirty (30) days of receipt of the recorded amendment, provided, however, that the failure to distribute the recorded amendment will not render the amendment ineffective and void. - (e) The quorum requirement for a membership meeting where a vote regarding an amendment to these Amended By-laws will be taken is fifty (50%) percent of the Eligible Votes present in person or by proxy. - (2) No amendment that affects the relationship between the Association and the CCA or the rights or privileges of the CCA may be adopted unless the approval of the CCA is endorsed thereon.
+A duly approved amendment shall be effective upon its recordation in the Middlesex County Clerk's Office. - (c) By the Board upon approval by a vote of all members of the fully constituted Board, solely when necessary to render these Amended By-Laws in compliance with any applicable law as set forth in a written opinion issued by the Association's attorney, but only to the extent necessary to render the Amended By-Laws compliant. - (d) An amendment will be effective upon its recordation in the Middlesex County Clerk's Office.
+Notice of any amendment adopted under this provision shall be distributed to the Unit Owners within thirty (30) days of receipt of the recorded amendment, provided, however, that the failure to distribute the recorded amendment will not render the amendment ineffective and void. - (2) No amendment that affects the relationship between the Association and the CCA or the rights or privileges of the CCA may be adopted unless the approval of the CCA is endorsed thereon.